Project-OSRM/osrm-backend/README.md

 ### Using Docker

-We base our Docker images ([backend](https://hub.docker.com/r/osrm/osrm-backend/), [frontend](https://hub.docker.com/r/osrm/osrm-frontend/)) on Alpine Linux and make sure they are as lightweight as possible.
+We base our Docker images ([backend](https://hub.docker.com/r/osrm/osrm-backend/), [frontend](https://hub.docker.com/r/osrm/osrm-frontend/)) on Debian and make sure they are as lightweight as possible.

 Download OpenStreetMap extracts for example from [Geofabrik](http://download.geofabrik.de/)